Biography

 Joining the New England organbuilder, C. B. Fisk, Gloucester, Ma, in 1977, I worked as a pipemaker and draftsman.
 While in the Boston, MA area, I studied the organs of E.M.
 Skinner and G. Donald Harrison of (Aeoline-)Skinner.By 1979 I was running the pipeshop of the renowned tracker builder, Fritz Noack in Georgetown, Ma.

 In 1981 I returned to Canada to work for Gerhard Brunzema of Fergus, Ontario, as a draftsman, voicer and organbuilder.
 Brunzema was a master at scaling and voicing, experiance that proved very valuable to me.
-Concurrently with Brunzema (and later, full time) I was a student at the University of Guelph studing computer science, philosophy, ancient/classical history and psychology.
+Concurrently with Brunzema (and later, full time) I was an adult student at the University of Guelph studing computer science, philosophy, ancient/classical history and economics/business.

 Blair Batty making organ pipes